okuramasafumi/alba/docs/migrate_from_jbuilder.md

 ## Example class

-This example will also be replaced by ActiveReord.
+This example will also be replaced by ActiveRecord.

 ```rb
 class User